Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/9-it-is-essential-to-have-clean-feet.md

 summary: The ninth chapter of Keith's book on his relationship with wine, beer and drinking, 'My life with the Demon'.
 tags:
   - Wine
+  - Len Evans
   - Winemaking
   - Viticuture
+  - T.S.
+Eliot
 ---

 T S. ELIOT used to say April is the cruellest month.
 It is a time of nervous tension and almost constant prayer.
 The wise man never believes anything until the grapes are bubbling in the fermenter.
 One year Len Evans was particularly happy with his vintage.
-He reported in Saturday's Australian newspaper that the grapes were perfect.
+He reported in Saturday's *Australian* newspaper that the grapes were perfect.
 This could be the greatest year in the Hunter Valley.
 They were picking on Monday.

 Come the Sunday, with exquisite timing, there was the cyclone that produced twelve inches of rain in 24 hours.
 Rarely had they seen such a tremendous downpour.
 All Len could do was sit on his verandah and weep as he watched $100,000 being washed away.